lumada-common-services/gh-composite-actions/README.md

           JF_WORKING_DIR: ./frontend
 ```
 Note:

-JF_WORKING_DIR: we need to explicitly mention the WORK DIR for the scan as mentioned above or else it will scan the entire root directory
+1)JF_WORKING_DIR: we need to explicitly mention the WORK DIR for the scan as mentioned above or else it will scan the entire root directory.

+2)When using Frogbot scan with `changed_modules`, the bootstrap image must have both Python and the PYYAML package installed.
+And we need to use these env variable `JF_CHANGED_PATHS: "${{ steps.change_detection.outputs.changed_modules }}"` to scan only for changed_modules.

 8) Tag: Commit the changes available in the workspace and tag the code as per the latest commit id.